jsimpauco/pdr-malaria/README.md

 conda activate pdr
 ```

-### Building the project stages using script.py.
+## Building the project stages using script.py.
 This project has CHANGE total stages to build the whole project: `data`
 - To run the whole project (i.e., all five stages in order), from the project root, run
 ```python
 python script.py all
 ```
-    - This will run the whole script with one argument.
+This will run the whole script with one argument.

 The stages are as follows:

+### Data
-- To get the data, from the project root, run
+To get the data, from the project root, run
 ```python
 python script.py data
 ```
 - This fetches the data and creates many new files.
 The most important file is the `paired_data.txt` file, which will be used to train the model.